Top ten part-time jobs with employee benefits

 Lowe’s is a home improvement retailer selling appliances, furniture, tools, home decor, and more.
 According to its website, the company has over 300,000 employees.

 Lowe’s offers benefits for part-time work.
-Although it’s not as comprehensive as the medical plan offered to full-time employees, basic healthcare insurance is available.
+Although it’s not as comprehensive as the medical plans offered to full-time positions, basic healthcare insurance is available.

-According to their website, Lowe’s cares about all-around wellness for its part-time employees.
+According to its website, Lowe’s cares about all-around wellness for its part-time employees.

 “We offer all regular full- and part-time associates access to benefits that help them stay healthy — physically, mentally, and financially.”

-See all of the current openings at Lowe’s on the Lowe’s jobs page.
+See all of the current openings at Lowe’s on Lowe’s jobs page.

 JPMorgan Chase is an investment bank and financial services company.
 It’s a well-regarded workplace, with 81% of part-time employees saying they would recommend working there to a friend.

 JPMorgan Chase is often looking for part-time employees for customer service, administrative, and banking roles.
-The company has benefits available to any employee regularly scheduled to work at least 20 hours per week.
+The company has benefits available to eligible employees regularly scheduled to work at least 20 hours per week.

 Check out the latest open opportunities on the JPMorgan Chase careers page.

-As a company that employs over 1.2 million people, online retailer Amazon always has tons of open part-time and full-time jobs.
+As a company that employs over 1.2 million people, online retailer Amazon always has many open part-time and full-time jobs.

-Administrative jobs, warehouse (also called fulfillment center) work, and customer support are just a few of the possibilities.
+Administrative jobs, warehouse (also called fulfillment center) work, and customer support are just a few possibilities.

-Amazon employees who work more than 20 hours per week receive funding towards health insurance and other benefits, including dental care, vision care, disability, and life insurance.
+Amazon employees who work more than 20 hours per week receive funding for health insurance and other benefits, including dental care, vision care, disability, and life insurance.

-Part-time employees of the government receive the same health insurance as full-time employees, but they pay a greater percentage of the premium.
+Part-time employees of the government receive the same health insurance as full-time employees, but they pay a more significant percentage of the premium.